RasmusVork/coffeedesign.org/plugins/future/readme.txt

 On your page call, add the get variable 'future' and set this to true.
 For example: "http://example.com/?cat=7&future=true" or "http://example.com/blog/2013/?future=true"

+Alternatively (and easier in many cases), in the menu editor, select "Display only future posts" for any category pages in your menu structure.

 This displays all future posts in ascending order of date.

 = What if I want to display both past and future posts? =

 On your page call, set the variable 'future' to all.
 For example: "http://example.com/?cat=7&future=all" or "http://example.com/blog/2013/?future=all"

+Alternatively (and easier in many cases), in the menu editor, select "Display both past and future posts" for any category pages in your menu structure.

 This displays all posts (both published and scheduled) in descending order of date.